thomasclarke1969/documentation/guide/android/sending.md

 Message message = Message.newInstance(conversation, Arrays.asList(messagePart))
 ```

+The service declares 4 recipient states; Invalid, Sent, Delivered, and Read.
+The only state that we allow developers to set is Read.
+The system itself determines when to mark a message as Invalid, Sent or Delivered.
+Because of this, we also do not automatically mark messages as read for the sender.
+That is up to the developer to do so.

 ## Sending The Message

 Once an `Message` object is initialized, it is ready for sending.
 The message is sent by calling `sendMessage()` on `LayerClient`.